BadBadNotGood

 BadBadNotGood (stylized in all caps) is a Canadian instrumental band and production team from Toronto, Canada.
 The group was founded in 2010 by bassist Chester Hansen, keyboardist Matthew Tavares, and drummer Alexander Sowinski.
 In 2016, they were joined by frequent collaborator Leland Whitty.
 Among other projects, the group has released six solo studio albums, with the latest, Mid Spiral, released in July 2024.
 They have had critical and crossover success, finding audiences in the hip hop, jazz, and alternative music communities.

-The group combines jazz musicianship with a hip hop production perspective and are well known for their collaborations with artists like Tyler, The Creator, Daniel Caesar, Mick Jenkins, Kendrick Lamar, Ghostface Killah, Charlotte Day Wilson, Baby Rose and MF DOOM.
+The group combines jazz musicianship with a hip hop production perspective and are well known for their collaborations with artists like Tyler, The Creator, Daniel Caesar, Mick Jenkins, Kendrick Lamar, Ghostface Killah, Charlotte Day Wilson, Baby Rose, Arthur Verocai and MF Doom.
 For their songwriting and production work, they have been nominated for five Grammy Awards, winning two.

 History

 2010–2012: Beginnings and mixtapes

 Matthew Tavares, Alexander Sowinski, and Chester Hansen met in 2010 through the Humber College jazz program in Toronto.
-The trio united over a shared love for hip hop music, including that of MF DOOM and Odd Future.
+The trio united over a shared love for hip hop music, including that of MF Doom and Odd Future.
 In this lineup, Tavares handled keys, playing rhythms on a Prophet '08 and electric piano, joined by Hansen, an acoustic and electric bassist, and drummer Sowinski.
-Sowinski often donned a pig mask during performances in the first years of the group, in part inspired by MF DOOM.
+Sowinski often donned a pig mask during performances in the first years of the group, in part inspired by MF Doom.
 The name of the band came from the tentative title of a comedy television project that Tavares was working on, which was eventually abandoned.
 In a 2012 interview, the trio commented that both Tavares and Hansen had since withdrawn from Humber, while Sowinski had remained enrolled "for the school's dental plan;" Sowinski later left Humber as well.

 One of BadBadNotGood's first collaborations was a cover of "Lemonade" by Gucci Mane.
 They played a piece based on Odd Future's music for a panel of their jazz performance instructors, who did not find that it had musical value.
 After they released the track on YouTube as The Odd Future Sessions Part 1, it got the attention of rapper Tyler, The Creator, who felt differently and helped the trio's video go viral.
 BadBadNotGood uploaded their first EP BBNG to Bandcamp in June 2011, which included covers of songs from A Tribe Called Quest, Waka Flocka Flame and several tracks from Odd Future.